PAGE CONTENTS 2 minute read.

-From a Babylonian clay tablet created in 2,000 B.C. to a blog post you made 10 minutes ago, the UNT Libraries’ are committed to the preservation of information of all formats.
+From a Babylonian clay tablet created in 2,000 B.C. to a blog post you made 10 minutes ago, the UNT Libraries are committed to the preservation of information of all formats.

 Submitting materials to Keeper is easy.
 Follow the Keeper link below, and simply drag and drop files from your desktop, or upload files directly from your mobile device.
 Once files are added to the app, tell us a little about who you are and what you are contributing to the archive.
 Helpful description includes the date the material was created, the location, names of any people featured, and any other context to help archivists and future researchers understand what the material is and why it is relevant to our campus history.

 Materials added to the University Archive and UNT Digital Library will be part of a growing research collection of publicly accessible, digital archival materials.
 You can see examples of what has already been contributed in the University Memory Collection.

 Your contribution to the University Archive is subject to the terms and conditions of the UNT Libraries Gift Agreement.
 By uploading files, you agree to these terms and conditions.
 Following your submission, an archivist will contact you to provide additional information about your submission.